 However, the story of Purim doesn't end there, for even if the Jewish people accepted the divine mandate, the rest of the world did not.
 And there is no way to transform the physical universe into a "divine home" if all the nations on earth are not part of the process.

 Purim, therefore, came to influence all the nations, as the Book of Esther states:

-And all the ministers of the provinces, the satraps, the governors and the king's functionaries honored the Jews, beginning with their leader, King Achashverosh.7
+And all the ministers of the provinces, the satraps, the governors and the king's functionaries honored the Jews ...
+8